aiidaplugins/aiida-crystal17/README.md

 cd aiida-crystal17
 pip install -e .  # also installs aiida, if missing (but not postgres)
 #pip install -e .[precommit,testing] # install extras for more features
-verdi quicksetup  # better to set up a new profile verdi calculation plugins  # should now show your calclulation plugins
+verdi quicksetup  # set up a new profile verdi calculation plugins  # should now show the calclulation plugins (with prefix crystal17.)
 ```

 # Usage

-Here goes a complete example of how to submit a test calculation using this plugin.
+TODO Here goes a complete example of how to submit a test calculation using this plugin.

 # Development and Testing Notes